-- Charge the internal display battery for at least one hour every three months. - ✓ If the internal display battery is low when you switch on the display, ATTACH TO PEDELEC appears on the text display for three seconds.
+- ► Charge the internal display battery every 3 months for at least 1 hour. - ✓ If the internal display battery is low when you switch on the display, ATTACH TO PEDELEC appears on the text display for three seconds.
 The display then switches back off.